OkayAbedin/medbox/USER_GUIDE.md

-# MedBox User Guide
+# CareBox User Guide

-## Welcome to MedBox
+## Welcome to CareBox
-MedBox is an intelligent IoT-based medicine reminder system that helps you manage medication schedules across three compartments with visual, audio, and mobile notifications.
+CareBox is an intelligent IoT-based medicine reminder system that helps you manage medication schedules across three compartments with visual, audio, and mobile notifications.

 ## Quick Start